mrkkrp/markkarpov.com/tutorial/th.md

 > Illegal qualified type: `Num a => a -> a` \
   GHC doesn't yet support impredicative polymorphism

-*Impredicative polymorphism* is when you try replace a polymorphic variable with an expression which itself contains a `forall`.
+*Impredicative polymorphism* is when you try to replace a polymorphic variable with an expression that itself contains a `forall`.
 In the case above, there is an implicit `forall` before the `Num a` constraint.

 Further, there is a special syntax for splicing of typed expressions.
 Let's try to write a typed version of `add2`: